Read below to find out more about the groups we supported in 2017 and how our funding helped with their projects and activities.

-A £5,000 grant will support the group’s Making Waves project which aims to train a group of 15-20 vulnerable young people aged 16-20 as Community Reporters.
-Young people will be trained in community research, conducting vox pop interviews on the street, use of specialist recording equipment, editing software and studio equipment, and the production of live shows on the radio.
+A £5,000 grant supported the group’s Making Waves project which trained a group of 15-20 vulnerable young people aged 16-20 as Community Reporters.
+Young people were trained in community research, conducting vox pop interviews on the street, use of specialist recording equipment, editing software and studio equipment, and the production of live shows on the radio.

-The young people will also have the chance to work alongside volunteer show presenters and will spend time with other small businesses based at the local community media hub.
+The young people were also given the chance to work alongside volunteer show presenters and spend time with other small businesses based at the local community media hub.

 Tim Coleman, Station Manager at Radio Plus, said:

-“The National Express Foundation grant is a real boost for Radio Plus.
-It means we can launch a pilot project called Making Waves that will test the best ways of engaging vulnerable young people as volunteers with Radio Plus and other groups.
-The project will give 15-20 vulnerable 16-20 year-olds the chance to train as Community Presenters and Reporters on a 6-month volunteer programme.“
+“The National Express Foundation grant was a real boost for Radio Plus.
+It meant that we were able to launch a pilot project called Making Waves, which tested the best ways of engaging vulnerable young people as volunteers with Radio Plus and other groups.
+The project gave a number of vulnerable 16-20 year-olds the chance to train as Community Presenters and Reporters on a 6-month volunteer programme.“

 Smethwick Youth and Community Centre, Smethwick